lancelynyrd/xmodule/README.md

 # How to use Xmodule

 * Do 'Installation'
 * Add Xmodule to app module as git submodule.
-* Copy 'src/xmodule/components/*' into your app folder and edit it from there.
+* Copy 'src/xmodule/components/*' into your app folder and edit it on your need.

-## Right way to use Xmodule
+* For Post editing
+    * use post edit service

 * If any compoent in xmodule/componets matches your need, then use it as it is.
 * If not, create your own page without component.